CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Introduction

 Gateway-class Internet of Things (IoT) devices are increasingly deployed across various applications such as smart energy management, healthcare monitoring, and industrial automation.
 These devices generate distributed sensing data whose privacy is of operational consequence.
 Federated learning (FL)~\cite{MCMAHAN} has emerged as a prominent approach for extracting intelligence from such data without centralising it.
 In particular, a population of clients collaboratively trains a shared model by exchanging only locally computed gradient updates rather than raw measurements.
 However, privacy preservation remains a key concern in such distributed learning environments, for gradient updates themselves carry sufficient information to reconstruct private training samples under gradient inversion attacks~\cite{IJIS-REVIEW-2026,TIOT-FL-IMMUNE-2025}.

 Nonetheless, privacy-preserving federated learning faces various challenges.
 Gradient inversion attacks reconstruct training samples with high fidelity from the gradient updates a client transmits to the server.
-Under an honest-but-curious server model, iterative optimization techniques successfully recover pixel-accurate images from single-sample gradients~\cite{GIDISCUSS}, while adaptive attacks exploit the statistical structure of the gradient distribution to tighten reconstructions further~\cite{GINVERT}.
-If the adversary is upgraded to an actively malicious server, language-guided inversion techniques can even recover high-fidelity reconstructions and associated sensitive attributes from a single round of gradient exchange on large models~\cite{GEMINIO}.
+These attacks have grown increasingly potent, escalating from faithful image reconstruction under an honest-but-curious server to the recovery of sensitive attributes against an actively malicious one~\cite{GIDISCUSS,GINVERT,GEMINIO}.
 Plaintext gradient exchange is therefore equivalent, from a privacy standpoint, to direct transmission of training data.

 To mitigate these threats, Bonawitz et al. presented Secure Aggregation (SecAgg)~\cite{SECAGG} construction in which a client $i$ would apply a pseudorandom mask to their gradients $g_i$ in such a way that a central server can recover $\sum_i g_i$ from the masked gradients without learning any individual $g_i$.
 Standard SecAgg establishes the pairwise seeds via an interactive key-agreement sub-protocol that executes during the active training round, imposing an $O(N^2)$ communication overhead for a population of $N$ clients.
 For IoT devices operating under strict per-round latency and energy budgets, this interactive cost is prohibitive.
 In fact, a recent survey explicitly identifies synchronous cryptographic communication during the training phase as the primary barrier to Privacy-Preserving Machine Learning (PPML) adoption in resource-constrained edge environments~\cite{SURVEY-ORIGIN,IJIS-SMPC}.